 Weak Interconnections between Your Applications

-The historical lack of a consistent and continuous cohesive approach to achieving integrated, controlled and connected end to end business workflows, has created a number of challenges with these older deployments, that digitalisation using latest technologies will surely resolve over time.
+The historical lack of a consistent and continuous cohesive approach to achieving integrated, controlled and connected end to end business workflows, has created a number of challenges with these older deployments, that digitalization using latest technologies will surely resolve over time.

 This older style deployment approach, necessitated by technologies available at that time, has typically resulted in improvements being made to one area of the business in isolation, eg CRM, whilst ignoring and isolating those other interconnected areas, like lease management.
 Whilst these smaller adjustments have made operational improvements, they did not deliver on deeper changes that would actually drive significant overall productivity improvements that are now commensurate and desired within this digital age.

-Digitally connecting applications and ecosystems, as a result, is now more broadly recognised as the solution to effect deeper change, but as the above implies this involves having a detailed appreciation of i) the required underlying changes of how applications and ecosystems should work together to deliver the planned end result, and ii) an awareness of how to execute the required technical changes, ie how systems interconnect, to make this happen.
+Digitally connecting applications and ecosystems, as a result, is now more broadly recognized as the solution to effect deeper change, but as the above implies this involves having a detailed appreciation of i) the required underlying changes of how applications and ecosystems should work together to deliver the planned end result, and ii) an awareness of how to execute the required technical changes, ie how systems interconnect, to make this happen.

 Friction, Data Quality, Fraud, Compliance,